tino097/qsv/docs/PERFORMANCE.md

 qsv employs several caching strategies to improve performance:

 * qsv has large read and write buffers to minimize disk I/O. The default read buffer size is 128k and the default write buffer size is 512k.
 These can be fine-tuned with the `QSV_RDR_BUFFER_CAPACITY` and `QSV_WTR_BUFFER_CAPACITY` environment variables.
 * The `stats` command caches its results in both CSV and JSONL formats.
-It does this to avoid re-computing the same statistics when the same input file/parameters are used, but also, as statistics are used in several other commands (currently - `frequency`, `schema` and `tojsonl`, with [more commands using cached statistics in the future](https://github.com/dathere/qsv/issues/898)).
+It does this to avoid re-computing the same statistics when the same input file/parameters are used, but also, as statistics are used in several other commands (see [Stats Cache](#stats-cache)).
 The stats cache are automatically refreshed when the input file is modified the next time the `stats` command is run or when cache-aware commands attempt to use them.
 The stats cache is stored in the same directory as the input file.
 The stats cache files are named with the same file stem as the input file with the `stats.csv`, `stats.csv.json` and `stats.csv.data.jsonl` extensions.
 The CSV contains the cached stats, the JSON file contains metadata about how the stats were compiled, and the JSONL file is the JSONL version of the stats that can be directly loaded into memory by other commands.
 The JSONL is used by the `frequency`, `schema` and `tojsonl` commands and will only be generated when the `--stats-jsonl` option is set.
 * The `geocode` command [memoizes](https://en.wikipedia.org/wiki/Memoization) otherwise expensive geocoding operations and will report its cache hit rate. `geocode` memoization, however, is not persistent across sessions.
 * The `fetch` and `fetchpost` commands also memoizes expensive REST API calls.
 When the `--redis` option is enabled, it effectively has a persistent cache as the default time-to-live (TTL) before a Redis cache entry is expired is 28 days and Redis entries are persisted across restarts.
 Redis cache settings can be fine-tuned with the `QSV_REDIS_CONNSTR`, `QSV_REDIS_TTL_SECONDS`, `QSV_REDIS_TTL_REFRESH` and `QSV_FP_REDIS_CONNSTR` environment variables.